 Addressing mental health in the workplace is not just a moral obligation but a business imperative.
 By understanding the causes, recognizing the signs, and implementing effective strategies, managers can create a healthier, more productive work environment.
 Remember, a mentally healthy workforce is a more successful one.

 What To Do If You Suffer From Mental Health Issues At Work

 Some of our working conditions are out of our control, but there are several things you can do to improve your mental health at work.

-Just as it’s a good idea to get help when you need it, providing assistance to other people can have the same positive benefit for your mental outlook.
+Just as it’s a good idea to get help when you need it, assisting other people can have the same positive benefit for your mental outlook.
 It doesn’t even have to be strictly work-related.
 You might bring in coffee for your colleagues or merely give a coworker a compliment to help brighten their day.
-In doing that, you may find it lifts your own mood.
+In doing that, you may find it lifts your mood.

 Studies show that regular physical activity can help boost your mood and relieve anxiety.
 This could be a daily routine such as going to the gym or taking a walk a lunchtime or while you’re on a break.
 If all else fails, stand up at least once an hour, especially if you’re working at a computer, to give your body and your eyes a break.